Call to Action Archive

 Hoaxes, fabricated stories, and misinformation spread like wildfire on social media sites.

-Learn how to identify false stories, report hoaxes, correct inaccuracies and #ProtectTheTruth with eight powerful tips.
+QUICK ACTION: Learn how to identify false stories, report hoaxes, correct inaccuracies and #ProtectTheTruth with eight powerful tips.

 More than 300 newspapers across the country—large and small, right- and left-leaning—published editorials in a single day in support of a free press.
 Why?
 Because the president has targeted the news media in a way no leader of a free nation ever has or ever should.